project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/sunbird_backend.md

-## Introduction
-> This wiki contains following information.
-  1. Requirement
-  2. Steps to be followed for installing sunbird backend service on local machine
-  3. Testing Sunbird backend service
+This section elaborated the steps to be followed for installing sunbird backend service on local machine and testing Sunbird backend service

 ## Requirement
-> Setup sunbird back-end service on developer machine to test api's work flow.
+Setup Sunbird back-end service on developer machine to test API's work flow.

-## installation steps
+## Procedure to install Sunbird Backend Service
-> To setup the Sunbird back-end service successfully, follow these steps sequentially:
+To setup the Sunbird back-end service successfully, follow these steps sequentially:
-   1. Check for the Prerequisites installation under Prerequisites section.
+   1. Prerequisites
    2. Setup
-   3. Configure back-end Service Stack
+   3. Configure back-end service stack

 ## Prerequisites
-   > Software dependencies
+Software dependencies

        .
 Apache Cassandra ver-3.10
        .
 Elasticsearch ver-5.4.0
        .
 Keycloak ver-3.2.1.Final
        .
-Postgresql (required only when you want to run quartz scheduler in distributed environment, on local machine its not required)
+Postgresql (required only when you want to run quartz scheduler in distributed environment, on local machines its not required)

 ## Setup